Gamify-IT/docs/user-manuals/overworld/README.md

 ## Controls

 The player has a lot of options to interact with the game.
-He obviously move around, but also adjust his movement speed, interact with objects and characters, open menus and zoom the game and minimap in and out.
+He can move around, but also adjust his movement speed, interact with objects and characters, open menus and zoom the game and minimap in and out.
 The respective keys for each of those actions are listed here and can also be found in game a the pause menu opened with the `ESC` button at the `keybindings` tab.
 ![keybindings](../../images/keybindings.webp)

 ## Developer